Binding of Isaac: Interpretation

 Jacob Howland has pointed out that "Ginzberg's work must be used with caution, because his project fabricating a unified narrative from multiple sources inevitably makes the tradition of rabbinic commentary seem more univocal than it actually is."
 Ginzberg's work does not encompass the way in which midrash on 'Akedah mirrored the different needs of diverse Jewish communities.
 Isaac was resurrected after the slaughter in the version of medieval Ashkenaz.
 Spiegel has interpreted this as designed to recast the biblical figures in the context of the Crusades.

+Sacrifice of Isaac, The Hammelburg Mahzor, 1347–48, Hammelburg, Germany.
+University and State Library Darmstadt.

 The Book of Genesis does not tell the age of Isaac at the time.
-Some Talmudic sages teach that Isaac was an adult aged thirty seven, likely based on the next biblical story, which is of Sarah's death at 127 years, being 90 when Isaac was born.
+Some Talmudic sages teach that Isaac was an adult aged 37, likely based on the next biblical story, which is of Sarah's death at 127 years, being 90 when Isaac was born.
+Rabbinic tradition closely links this timeline to her death, teaching that the sudden news of the event caused her passing out of either grief or intense joy, a topic explored further under the Judaism section of Sarah's page.
 Isaac's reaction to the binding is unstated in the biblical narrative.
 Some commentators have argued that he was traumatized and angry, often citing the fact that he and Abraham are never seen to speak to each other again; however, Jon D. Levenson notes that the biblical text never depicts them speaking before the binding, either.

 In the Genesis Apocryphon discovered in the Qumrannic Caves Scrolls (Dead Sea Scrolls) in 1946, Hebrew tribal patriarch Lamech, son of Methuselah converses with Abraham who also speaks in first and third person narratives.